-The purpose of the proposed project is to implement the Palmdale to Burbank Project Section of the California HSR System: to provide the public with electric-powered HSR service that provides predictable and consistent travel times between major urban centers consistent with Proposition 1A, and connectivity to airports, mass transit systems, and the highway network in the Antelope Valley and the San Fernando Valley; and to connect the northern and southern portions of the statewide HSR system.
+The purpose of the Palmdale to Burbank Section of the California HSR system is to provide the public with electric-powered HSR service that provides predictable and consistent travel times between the Antelope Valley and the San Fernando Valley, provide connectivity to airports, mass transit systems, and the highway network in the Antelope Valley and the San Fernando Valley; and to connect the Northern and Southern portions of the Statewide HSR system.

 Pursuant to the Clean Water Act Section 404(b)(1) Guidelines, the USACE must take into consideration the applicant's needs in the context of the geographic area of the proposed project in its consideration of the applicant's overall project purpose.
 FRA, the Authority, USACE, and USEPA signed the Memorandum of Understanding - National Environmental Policy Act (42 U.S.C.
 4321 et seq) and Clean Water Act Section 404 (33 U.S.C.
 1344) and Rivers and Harbors Act Section 14 (33 U.S.C.
-408) - Integration Process for the California High-Speed Train Program (NEPA-404-408 MOU) in November 2010 to coordinate environmental reviews under NEPA with the regulatory processes under Section 14 of the Rivers and Harbors Act (Section 404 of the Clean Water Act.
+408) - Integration Process for the California High-Speed Train Program (NEPA/404/408 MOU) in November 2010 to coordinate environmental reviews under NEPA with the regulatory processes under Section 14 of the Rivers and Harbors Act (Section 408) and Section 404 of the Clean Water Act.

-The NEPA-404-408 MOU provides a structure for this process that includes several "checkpoint" reports.
-Pursuant to the NEPA-404-408 MOU, Checkpoint A sets out the purpose and need for the Tier 2 project, Checkpoint B identifies the range of alternatives to be analyzed in the Project EIR/EIS, and Checkpoint C includes an analysis to determine the preliminary least environmentally damaging practicable alternative.
-USACE and USEPA provided concurrence on the Palmdale to Burbank Project Section purpose and need statement in December 2014 and the range of alternatives in December 2020.
+The NEPA/404/408 MOU provides a structure for this process that includes several "checkpoint" reports.
+Pursuant to the NEPA/404/408 MOU, Checkpoint A sets out the purpose and need for the Tier 2 project, Checkpoint B identifies the range of alternatives to be analyzed in the Project EIR/EIS, and Checkpoint C includes an analysis to determine the preliminary least environmentally damaging practicable alternative pursuant to Section 404.
+USACE and USEPA provided concurrence on the Palmdale to Burbank Project Section purpose and need statement (Checkpoint A) on December 18 and 29, 2014, respectively, and on the range of alternatives (Checkpoint B) on December 16 and 17, 2020, respectively.
+The Authority prepared and submitted a Checkpoint C Summary Report to USACE and USEPA for review in July 2023.
+USACE provided concurrence on January 5, 2024 regarding the Checkpoint C Report and USEPA provided its concurrence on January 9, 2024.
+Therefore, both agencies have indicated preliminary agreement on the least environmentally damaging practicable alternative pursuant to Section 404 of the Clean Water Act, and USACE has provided a preliminary recommendation regarding compliance with the requirements of Section 14 of the Rivers and Harbors Act (Section 408).